SableRaf/dogeBeGone_extension/README.md

 3. Enable "Developer mode" by clicking the toggle switch in the top right corner.
 4. Click "Load unpacked" and select the folder containing the DogeBeGone Chrome extension files.

-Now, you can enjoy Twitter without being _distracted_ by Elon Musk's junior dev prowess.
+Now, you can enjoy Twitter without being distracted by a dead meme from 2013.

 ## Usage

 Once the extension is installed, just visit [Twitter](https://twitter.com/) and let DogeBeGone work its magic.
-The Doge icon will be gone, and the bird will fly back to its rightful place (WIP)
+The Doge icon will be gone, and the bird will fly back to its rightful place.

 ## Limitations